wanjiasu/my-app/README.md

 ### Overview

-Deployment is streamlined through **Vercel**, with dedicated buttons for the **Frontend** and **Backend** applications.
+ Deploy to **Vercel** is supported, with dedicated buttons for the **Frontend** and **Backend** applications.
 Both require specific configurations during and after deployment to ensure proper functionality.

 ---